KenKundert/why-invest-in-bitcoin/README.rst

 stops the terrible exploitation of the world's population by the rich and powerful.

-This trend is succinctly summarized in this `In Bitcoin We Trust
+This trend is succinctly described in this `In Bitcoin We Trust
 <https://medium.com/in-bitcoin-we-trust/the-bitcoin-rush-has-started-for-the-big-american-companies-nothing-can-stop-it-now-7cae9d48c5d3>`_
-article.
+article and summarized in `Bitcoin Treasuries <https://bitcointreasuries.org/>_.

 21 October 2020
 """""""""""""""